auxmedrano/nodejs-course/README.md

 # nodejs-course
-this a repository for nodejs-course
+this a repository for a nodejs-course